 The integration of data, ideas and theories to synthesize ever deeper knowledge is emphasized in Selffinity as a way of getting closer to the truth than loose information.
 It is also necessary to really understand how knowledge is related, a multilayered, single body.
 This makes the knowledge more useful, easier to learn and more meaningful.
 Making connections and seeing beyond the observable becomes spontaneous in a diverse place like Selva Chi.

 The main circuit is a 2km long meandering track through 30m high regrowth forest (most trees are less than 20 years old).
 At some points it runs by the creek at 15m above sea level while at others it reaches the ridge top at 120m asl.
-There is a hectare of original forest and there are several patches that were harvested corn and papaya fields when the project commenced in 2006.
+There is a hectare of original forest and there are several patches that were harvested corn and papaya fields when the land was bought in 2006.

 The corn field, which now represents a rainforest community of 6000mm annual rainfall, took 7 years of nurturing before it gained the shade and moisture to be able to plant such delicate species.
 Now that area of about 0.75 of a hectare, harbours a community of 30 species of palms amongst their accompanying tree species, such as the endangered, endemic Chanul, slowly rising up through the softwoods that first established a canopy.